moby/moby/docs/sources/examples/mongodb.rst

     # Create the MongoDB data directory
     RUN mkdir -p /data/db

-Finally, we'll expose the standard port that MongoDB runs on (27107)
+Finally, we'll expose the standard port that MongoDB runs on (27107) as well as add an entrypoint that runs the standard --help command by default.

 .. code-block:: bash

     EXPOSE 27017
+    ENTRYPOINT [ "/usr/bin/mongod" ]
+    CMD [ "--help" ]

 Now, lets build the image which will go through the ``Dockerfile`` we made and run all of the commands.